linode/docs/docs/guides/uptime/monitoring/install-nagios-on-centos-8/index.md

 In addition to the steps in the [Before You Begin](/docs/guides/install-nagios-on-centos-8/#before-you-begin) section above, Nagios has a few more installation prerequisites.

-1. First, set SELinux into permissive mode.
-This limits SELinux to warnings rather than enforcement.
+1. First, set SELinux to permissive mode.
+This limits SELinux to issuing warnings rather than rules enforcement.

     ```command
     sudo sed -i 's/SELINUX=.*/SELINUX=permissive/g' /etc/selinux/config